 A child’s own anger seeks another, safer target; one removed as far as possible from our childhood home.
 The farther removed the target, the safer it feels for us.
 It’s a natural human process that is virtually wired in.

 How You Can Help Break the Cycle – 3 Steps

 - Be aware of your own childhood-based anger.
 If you grew up ignored or in any way abused, you do have anger about it.
 And it’s okay.
 In fact, it’s healthy.

 - Listen to the messages of your own anger.
 What’s it trying to protect you from now?
 Is it really people who are different from you?
 Or is your anger actually trying to protect you from the people who, for whatever reason, failed to protect you or nurture you, or even actually harmed you, as a child?

 - Work toward the courageous act of directing your anger where it truly belongs.
 When your anger goes toward its true target, it will at first feel painful and scary.
 But this is a huge step toward your own psychological and emotional health.
 Your tremendous courage will pay off for yourself and for your children.

-Warm thanks to Tyler, who authored the thoughtful comment that inspired this article.
+Warm thanks to Tyler, who authored the candid, thoughtful comment that inspired this article.